Related Features

 a tribe of dancers in black lace stare seriously dead ahead striking cool poses

-R.O.S.E. at Park Avenue Armory; Photo: Stephanie Berger, Courtesy of Park Avenue Armory
+R.O.S.E. at the Park Avenue Armory.
+Photo: Stephanie Berger, courtesy of the Park Avenue Armory

 Spectators’ eyes dart around the vast Armory attempting to predict the dancers’ reappearances and traveling patterns.
 Flashes of red and royal blue slice through clouds of haze as quick flashing strobe lights streak the slanted staircases encompassing the massive ground floor.